Code-Institute-Submissions/sean-connery-quiz/README.md

 # Sean Connery Movie Quotes Quiz
     A quiz game created as a tribute to Sir Thomas Sean Connery for his great perfomances on the big screen.
     The goal is to connect a quote, made by a Sean Connery movie character, to the corresponding film title from where the quote was taken.
-    Points is given for each correct answer.
+    Points are given for each correct answer.

 ## UX
 *   For all Sean connery fans, as well as others, this quiz was made to recall the brilliant actor that he was,